 IMAS research is characterised as innovative, relevant, and globally distinctive.
 Education at IMAS delivers world class programs, resulting in highly trained graduates who serve the needs of academic institutions, industry, government, and the community.
 IMAS is naturally advantaged by its Southern Ocean location proximal to Antarctica, and hosts one of the world's largest critical masses of marine and Antarctic researchers.

 IMAS also operate facilities and host data sets of national and global interest and to the benefit of the community.
 The guiding framework of IMAS is that all data that are not commercial-in-confidence or restricted by legislation or agreement are owned by the University on behalf of the community or Commonwealth, are hosted by an organisation, and are shared with researchers for analysis and interpretation.
 IMAS is committed to the concept of Open Data.

-The IMAS Data Portal is an online interface showcasing the IMAS metadata catalogue and all available IMAS data.
+The IMAS Data Portal is an online interface showcasing data from IMAS and its partners.
 The portal aims to make IMAS data freely and openly available for the benefit of Australian marine and environmental science as a whole.

 The IMAS Data Portal is hosted and maintained by the Institute for Marine and Antarctic Studies at the University of Tasmania, Australia.

 This project is supported by the Australian National Data Service (ANDS).
 ANDS is supported by the Australian Government through the National Collaborative Research Infrastructure Strategy Program.

 The IMAS Data Portal is also supported by the following organisations: